rricharz/pi-top-setup/README.md

 # pi-top-setup

-This repository includes information and programs to use Raspbian Buster and Raspbian Stretch on the pi-top [2] laptop and the pi-topCEED.
+This repository includes information and programs to use Raspbian Buster and Raspbian Stretch on the pi-top laptop and the pi-topCEED (pi-top [1], pi-top [2] and pi-top [3]).

 The help of @pi-top and especially @m-roberts to get this to work is very much appreciated.